The Goats of Small Acre Farm

 "Cam" is the great granddaughter of the doe that started it all for us.
 Piper was an amazing milker and Cam is carrying on that tradition.
 Last year Cam outdid all the other does by producing triplets (and the only two doe kids of the season).
 Cam's claim to fame is that she was in a wedding with her brother Wodney.
 They wore grey pants and white bow ties that matched the groomsmen's attire.
 Her name comes from the children's book "Howay for Wodney Wat" by Helen Lester.

-Lain is Nolas granddaughter.
+Laine is Nolas granddaughter.
 She is the feistiest goat in the herd.
-She is the only brown goat in our herd and I'm pretty sure she thinks that makes her ultra special.
+She our only brown goat and I'm pretty sure she thinks that makes her ultra special.
 She had twins both last year and this year.
 She's a junk food junkie and will relieve visitors of pretty much whatever they offer.
 We have to keep an eye on her!
 Her favorite culinary indiscretion are Twizzlers.

 Milano is the only goat in our herd who is not an Alpine.
 She is a LaMancha and easily recognizable because of the lack of outer covering on her ears.
 This is a trait and, we think, endearing quality of the breed.
 Milano is an excellent milker and she gave us a buck doe set of twins this year.

 Laurel is a Nola daughter.
 She lives up to her mother's high milk production reputation.
 She is a shy girl, often waiting behind the gaggle of pushy girls to get milked.
 Going last often means she gets just a little more attention.
 She has it all figured out!